bixbydevelopers/capsule-samples-collection/user-data-persistence/README.md

 ### Setup Instructions

-This sample Capsule allows you to choose which service you would like to use to store your user data.
+This sample capsule allows you to choose the service you would like to use to store your user data.
 Currently, the supported services are [restDB](https://restdb.io) and [Airtable](https://airtable.com).
 Both of these offer a generous free tier and are easy to setup.
 We have test accounts